9 Recipes That Seriously Reduce Your Stress Levels

 All nuts have beneficial nutrients for stress prevention, such as vitamin B, but pistachios stand out among them.
-They’ve been proven to be particularly calming in situations of acute stress, and these pistachio oat squares contain an equal quantity of pistachios and soothing whole grain oats.
+They’ve been proven to be particularly calming in situations of acute stress, and these pistachio oat squares contain an equal quantity of pistachios and soothing whole-grain oats.
 They’re sweetened with maple syrup, and keep well for up to a week.
 When you’re reaching for dessert, this is a great option… and there’s no annoying cracking of pistachio shells required.

 A chia recipe that isn’t a pudding?!
 Yes, there’s life beyond pudding for this little seed, which is a great plant-sourced source of omega-3, as evidenced in these no-bake chocolate chia energy bites.
-Beyond being an innovative use for chia seeds, the recipe features chocolate chips: Consumption of just 1.5 ounces of dark chocolate a day for two weeks reduced stress levels considerably in test subjects.
+Beyond being an innovative use for chia seeds, the recipe features chocolate chips: eating just 1.5 ounces of dark chocolate a day for two weeks reduced stress levels considerably in test subjects.

 For those nights when you want a healthy meal to come together quickly and help you chill out, try this pinto bean chili.
-By using canned pinto beans, you’ll save hours of cooking time while still reaping the benefits of how full of fiber the pintos are.
-The chipotle pepper adds that beloved warming sensation of coziness, and lime juice gives a little kick of sour — along with a hit of vitamin C. Also, chili is probably the healthiest comfort food, and the act of eating foods we find comforting has been shown to reduce stress levels.
+By using canned beans, you’ll save hours of cooking time while still reaping the benefits of how full of fiber the pintos are.
+The chipotle pepper adds that beloved warming sensation of coziness, and lime juice gives a little kick of sourness — along with a hit of vitamin C. Also, chili is probably the healthiest comfort food, and the act of eating foods we find comforting has been shown to reduce stress levels.

 Good food brings people together.
 So do good emails.